ericholscher/ericholscher.com/site/blog/2009/nov/16/you-should-stay-sprints.rst

 saturated, and then the dinner and the nights happen.
 The unofficial reason to go to a conference is **networking**.
-Networking is such a crappy term though, I view it more as **drinking and making friends**.
-I now consider lots of ridiculously smart people friends from late night conference experiences.
+Networking is such a crappy term though, I view it more as **hanging out and making friends**.
+I now consider lots of ridiculously smart people friends from conference outings.

 So now the conference is coming to an end, you have learned a ton, and you have met a ton of great new people.
-It all seems so short, and you're sad that you have to go home. **WRONG**.
+It all seems so short, and you're sad that you have to go home.
+Nope.
 This is precisely the time that you want to stay and enjoy things more!
 That's what Sprints are for.